 At the age of 3, the young Matilda Kschessinskaya already showed a love for dancing and her father often took her to watch performances at the Imperial Theatres.
 In 1880, when she was 8 years old, Kschessinskaya was accepted into the Imperial Ballet School, where she trained under Lev Ivanov, Ekaterina Vazem, Christian Johansson and Enrico Cecchetti.
 Upon graduating from the school in 1890, she joined the Imperial Ballet and made her début in the performance of a ballet divertissement that was attended by the Imperial Family.
 The early years of Kschessinskaya’s career were very successful, for they saw her succeeding the great visiting Italian ballerinas in leading roles.
 In 1892, she succeeded Carlotta Brianza in the dual role of Marietta/Draginiatza in Petipa and Minkus’s three-act ballet Kalkabrino.
 On the 16th January [O.S.
 4th January] 1893, she succeeded Antonietta Dell’Era in the role of the Sugar Plum Fairy in The Nutcracker and two weeks later, on the 29th January [O.S.
 17th January], she débuted as Princess Aurora in The Sleeping Beauty.
 In 1894, she created the leading role of Flora, the Goddess of the Spring in The Awakening of Flora.
 In 1896, Petipa revived his 1879 ballet Mlada for Kschessinskaya, she made her début as Lise in La Fille mal Gardée and she created the role of Venus in Bluebeard.
 The years 1898 to 1900 saw her dancing the leading roles of Princess Aspicia in The Pharaoh’s Daughter, Esmeralda in La Esmeralda and Nikiya in La Bayadère, all of which Petipa revived for her.

-While Kschessinskaya was praised for her wondrous terre á terre dancing, opinions of her as a person were greatly divided – some people remembered her fondly; others did not.
+While Kschessinskaya was praised for her wondrous terre á terre dancing and dramatic abilities, opinions of her as a person were greatly divided – some people remembered her fondly, while others did not.
 Kschessinskaya could be very kind and charming to some, for example, she was very kind to Tamara Karsavina, who had very fond memories of her.
 However, she also had a proud and spiteful side to her nature that made her unpopular among others.
-To some, especially her rivals, she was utterly ruthless and even refused to share her roles with rivals who were just as deserving of them as she was.
+To some, especially her rivals, she was utterly ruthless and even refused to share her roles with rivals who were just as worthy of them as she was.
 According to Bronislava Nijinska, it was common knowledge in the Imperial Theatres that Kschessinskaya was very jealous of Olga Preobrazhenskaya and her starring roles.
 Petipa, himself, thoroughly despised Kschessinskaya; in several of his diary entries, he calls her “rotten”, “spiteful” and “a nasty swine” and even goes on to say that a local critic should have beaten her rather than compliment her.

 In 1900, Kschessinskaya met and fell in love with the Grand Duke Andrei Vladimirovich, the cousin of Tsar Nicholas II, who was seven years her junior.
 Despite still being in a relationship with the Grand Duke Sergei Mikhailovich, Kschessinskaya and Andrei became lovers and the two cousins would go on to share the same woman for over a decade.
 On the 1st July [O.S.
-18th June] 1902, Kschessinskaya gave birth to a son, Vladimir (nicknamed Vova), which further complicated everything as both Grand Dukes were convinced they were the boy’s father.
+18th June] 1902, Kschessinskaya gave birth to a son, Vladimir (nicknamed Vova), who was named in honour of Andrei’s father, the Grand Duke Vladimir Alexandrovich.
+However, this further complicated everything as both Andrei and Sergei were convinced they were the boy’s father.
 Kschessinskaya and Andrei maintained that he was Vova’s father, though the birth certificate showed Sergei as the father.
 Even now, Vova’s paternity is still unclear, but many sources agree that Grand Duke Andrei Vladimirovich was the father as Vova resembled him.
-In relation to her son’s paternity, Kschessinskaya writes the following account in her memoirs:
+In relation to her son’s paternity, Kschessinskaya wrote the following account in her memoirs:

 I was dreading the explanation I would have to have with the Grand Duke Serge, once I was recovered, for though full of my love for André and my son, in my happiness I did not stop suffering from the thought of the great pain and terrible and wholly undeserved blow I had just inflicted on him.
 My suffering was all the keener because the winter before, when he was courting a young and pretty Grand Duchess, I had asked him to bring this idyll to an end in order to cut short the gossip, which I found particularly unpleasant, provoked by rumours of their eventual marriage.
 My thoughts were only of my love for André, and I had not then reflected how guilty I was towards the Grand Duke Serge Mikhailovich.